-FITNESSGRAM records indicate that 67 percent of the students received an award during the 2003-2004 school year.
+FITNESSGRAM records indicate that 67 percent of the students received an award during the 2005-2006 school year in the one mile component.

-Given instruction based on the M-DCPS mandated FITNESSGRAM standards, students in grades four and five will improve their running skills as evidenced by 50 percent of the students showing an increase in running the one mile test on the 2005-2006 administration of the FITNESSGRAM Test.
+Given instruction based on the M-DCPS mandated FITNESSGRAM standards, students in grades four and five will improve their running skills as evidenced by 50 percent of the students showing an increase in running the one mile test on the 2006-2007 administration of the FITNESSGRAM Test.